-Take the best times and frequencies as template and guideline to get started, but continue with your own analysis..
+Take the best times and frequencies as templates and guidelines to get started, but continue with your own analysis..
 Experiment with different times and frequencies and track your results.
-Most networks offer monitoring tools to analyse the response of your social media posts.
-Great features to get an overview of the most popular topics, times and post formats.
+Most networks offer monitoring tools to analyze the response of your social media posts.
+Great features to get an overview of the most popular topics, times, and post formats.

 However, don’t stop there.
 If you are really want to boost your blog traffic, take a look at your click-through rate and the number of people who have actually visited your website after seeing one of your posts on social media.

 Google Analytics is a great tool that can help you tackle these insights and derive actual measures from these data.
 The Google Analytics custom report shows when your audience is most active on your social media, and most importantly, visits your blog.
 Google Analytics will spill the beans and show you exactly how many users were directed to your website and which specific social network they came from, how long they have stayed and which platform generally drives the most traffic to your site.

 Analysis of this data, you can then go ahead and optimize your social media posting schedule according to your very own audience and your personal best time to post.

 How to Use Social Media Automation for Setting up your Social Media Posting Schedule

 It’s already difficult to keep all these rules and differences regarding best times and right frequencies in mind when planning out an effective social media posting schedule.
 Manually setting up each and every single post will definitely burst your time management!
 However, when you are turning to social media automation tools, always look for tools that enable you to customize your social media messages, posting formats, scheduling times, and frequencies individually.
 Simply sharing and re-sharing the same post with the message will not do the trick.

 The ideal social media automation tool should offer you: